OZuranski/EPICS-Robot-Arm/BOM/README.md

 # Bill of Materials

 The estimated build cost for the project is roughly $300.
 We reccomend printing all parts in PETG filament with standard settings.
+Please note that every 3D printer prints with a different tolerance.
+You will likely have to adjust dimesions within CAD to get proper interference fits, which this design relies on.
 A total of 6 planet gears and 2 sun gears are required.

 1x $9.99 - GT2 Timing Belt  https://a.co/d/6Wf6PmA